 There will be many celebrations during the year.
-I have been preparing a number of poems to be performed at The Inspiration of Saint Magnus, an afternoon of music, visual arts and literature.
-The afternoon at St Magnus Church, Birsay will include readings and reflections on work by Robert Rendall, Gilbert Marcus and George Mackay Brown, music from the Orkney Schola and a reading from the Orkneyinga Saga as well as an art installation by Erland Brown.
+I prepared a number of poems to perform at The Inspiration of Saint Magnus, an evening of music, visual arts and literature.
+The evening at St Magnus Church, Birsay included readings and reflections on work by Robert Rendall, Gilbert Marcus and George Mackay Brown, music from the Orkney Schola and readings from the Orkneyinga Saga.
+The church is also the location of a new an art installation by Erland Brown and Dave Jackson.

 George Mackay Brown 20th anniversary